-Hello everyone, the title is just something that has cropped up a lot recently and I wanted to cover.
+The title is just something that has cropped up a lot recently and I wanted to cover.
 Before I do a few words.
 Firstly I am going away for a week in a month, just a holiday and Candie will be moderating the blog for me while I am away and maybe helping beyond that.
 All comments are moderated, as I don’t want mixed messages coming through or people promoting their useless affiliate products on here, which they keep trying.
-I also want people to be helpful and supportive, which is very easy to moderate as we have a very nice bunch of people on here.
+I also want people to be helpful and supportive, which is very easy to moderate, as we have a very nice bunch of people on here.
 Candie also takes the time out to answer a lot of people and is very helpful and someone I trust a lot, so thanks for helping me Candie.

-Changing the daily habit of worry and obsessing how I felt helped me to recover, it gave space for me to progress.
-How could I ever get better while I still worried daily and stressed everyday about how I felt, ‘trying to fight and think my way better’, it was impossible, but something most people do without the right information, scrambling around daily for answers, worrying and stressing about how they feel, watching months go by without any progress, wondering if this hell will ever leave them.
+Changing the daily habit of worry and obsessing over how I felt helped me to recover, it gave space for me to progress.
+How could I ever get better while I still worried daily and stressed every day about how I felt, ‘trying to fight and think my way better’, it was impossible, but something most people do without the right information, scrambling around daily for answers, worrying and stressing about how they feel, watching months go by without any progress, wondering if this hell will ever leave them.
 That person was me also and would still be me to this day if I had not educated myself enough.

 I hope there is something there for everyone